-Gucci Group, owned by Kering (PPR), is a luxury goods company that owns Saint Laurent Paris, Bottega Veneta, Alexander McQueen, Stella McCartney (see the niche luxury brands in China!), Balenciaga, etc… and finally Gucci brand.
+Gucci Group, owned by Kering (PPR), is a luxury goods company that owns Saint Laurent Paris, Bottega Veneta, Alexander McQueen, Stella McCartney, Balenciaga, etc… and finally Gucci brand.
 Gucci Group is the world’s leading company in retail and luxury goods.
 The brand Gucci entered China in 1996 and had 54 boutiques in China one year ago says JingDaily.

 Gucci’s growth in China is slowing down

-But these group witnesses this year a drastic slowdown in the industry’s most important growth market.
+But this group witnessed this year a drastic slowdown in the industry’s most important growth market.
 PPR chief financial officer Jean-Marc Duplaix said that Gucci’s China sales in the first quarter grew in the “high single digits”.

 Chinese consumer behavior

 Here’re the two main reasons for that: Firstly, as we said before, the consumer’s behavior in China is changing: People don’t buy only for social reasons, but also for their personal taste and this demand’s growing.

 Patrizio di Marco said that consumers are looking for greater “insurance” when making purchases.

 “Now you have to be a company with integrity, values, values and integrity that have to be conveyed to the customer and to be sensed so that you can actually engage with them and build a long-lasting relationship. “